JLIN77/AnomalyDetection/README.md

 # AnomalyDetection
-Original Project Name: "Anomaly Detection for Automotive Battery Packs".
+Original Project Name: **"Anomaly Detection for Automotive Battery Packs"**.

 This is an anomaly detection platform for industrial production.